N3MESIScrawl/pvt-chatroom/README.md

     ```

-2. Ensure you have Python installed on your system.
+2. Ensure you have Python3.11 installed on your system.

 ## Usage